Simplify Your Skin Care Routineby

 A simple skin care routine may be best for your skin.
-USA Today reports all you may need is a good soap or cleanser.
+All you may need is a good soap or cleanser.

 There is a huge array of face-washing products available — from makeup removers and scrubbing pads to exfoliating gels and toners.
 However, dermatologists recommend that if you have reasonably normal skin, all you need is a gentle face soap and a moisturizer.
 The skin care routine is simple: wash your face twice a day and apply a moisturizer afterwards (one with sunscreen in the morning).

 “You don’t need 25 products to have good, clean skin,” says dermatologist Karen Nern.
 “Cleansing your face is not complicated.”

 Most pre- and post-face wash products are a waste of money for relatively normal skin, and some people “can do too much with too many products and irritate their skin,” Nern says.

 For instance, dermatologist Meryl Blecker Joerg says that there’s no need for post-wash toners because “they tend to remove the natural oils that should remain on the skin.”
 Today most cleansers are at a normal pH, making toners unnecessary.

 Dermatologists also warn against fads, such as washing your face with bleach or with hydrogen peroxide — two current ones being promoted on the Internet.
 “Way too harsh,” Nern says.

 Choosing a Face Wash for Your Simple Skin Care Routine

 Your face wash is important since it’s one of the only products you’ll use for your skin care routine.